 Keep devices secure by using complex passwords and multi-factor authentication.
 Set up phones, tablets, and computers to password-lock on their own after a few idle minutes.
 Configure devices to scan for and run software updates regularly.

 To further your defence, invest in a cyber security solution that can detect potentially harmful activity and prevent attacks on endpoint devices.
 The right tool will not only help you avoid costly data loss and data recovery but provide you with a defence to secure remote workers.

 No matter your size of business or industry, strong cyber security begins with the basics.
 The best part is you don’t need to be a cyber security wizard to master the fundamentals and start securing your business.

-To stay informed about cyber risks and how threat monitoring and detection can protect your business from cyber threats, sign up for our newsletter below.
+Stay informed about cyber risks and ways that the Covalence threat monitoring and detection platform can improve your cyber security – sign up for our newsletter below.